-‘WASH and Learn!’ will use an integrated WASH approach to work on water supply, sanitation and hygiene behaviour improvements.
-Increasing access to, and use, of WASH facilities will structurally improve basic health, school attendance and the sch00l performance of children in the selected areas, as well as structurally improving basic health and empowering communities so they can continue to improve their own situation.
+The WASH & Learn programme will use an integrated WASH approach to work on water supply, sanitation and hygiene behaviour improvements in schools and the surrounding communities.
+Increasing access to, and use, of WASH facilities will structurally improve basic health, school attendance and the academic performance of children in the selected areas, as well as structurally improving basic health and empowering communities to continue to improve their own situation.

 - Improve access and use of WASH facilities for 19,380 pupils at school